AdobeDocs/analytics-platform.en/help/components/segments/sub-event.md

 Sub-event analysis lets you analyze event data at a level more granular than the event level.
 Instead of filtering on entire events, you can segment on individual containers within events.
 For example:

-- Segmenting on a specific product category without including all other products purchased in the same order
+* Segmenting on a specific product category without including all other products purchased in the same order.
-- Segmenting on a specific assets category within content analytics data?
+* Segmenting on a specific assets category within content analytics data.
-- Segmenting on a specific media channel within media analytics data.
+* Segmenting on a specific media channel within media analytics data.

 In Customer Journey Analytics, you define containers within a data view for which you want to use sub-event analysis.
 Without sub-event analysis, segmenting on a container item attribute returns all events, sessions, people, (global) accounts [!BADGE B2B Edition]{type=Informative url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-overview/cja-b2b/cja-b2b-edition" newtab=true tooltip="Customer Journey Analytics B2B Edition"}, buying groups [!BADGE B2B Edition]{type=Informative url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-overview/cja-b2b/cja-b2b-edition" newtab=true tooltip="Customer Journey Analytics B2B Edition"}, opportunities [!BADGE B2B Edition]{type=Informative url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-overview/cja-b2b/cja-b2b-edition" newtab=true tooltip="Customer Journey Analytics B2B Edition"}, or other [containers](/help/data-views/create-dataview.md#containers-1) you have defined.
 The result is incorrect attribution and inflated revenue metrics.
 Sub-event analysis scopes the filter to individual container rows within an event and solves these issues.